-NOTE: The Humidi-MiZer system is a factory-installed option.
+NOTE: The Humidi-MiZer system is a factory installed option which is available for size 17, 20, 24 and 28 units equipped with RTPF condenser coils.

 The Humidi-MiZer dehumidification system requires a field-supplied and installed space relative humidity control device.
-This device may be a separate humidistat control (contact closes on rise in space RH above control setpoint, see Fig. 55) or a combination thermostat-humidistat control device such as Carrier's Edge[®] Pro Thermidistat with isolated contact set for dehumidification control (see Fig. 56).
-The humidistat is normally used in applications where a temperature control is already provided (units with PremierLink[TM] control).
+This device may be a separate humidistat control (contact closes on rise in space RH above control setpoint) (see Fig. 49) or a combination thermostat-humidistat control device such as Carrier's Edge[®] Pro Thermidistat (see Fig. 50) with isolated contact set for dehumidification control.
+The humidistat is normally used in applications where a temperature control is already provided (units with PremierLinkTM control).